 This was the main result of a study led by the University of Connecticut in Storrs that was published recently in the Journal of Lipid Research.

-The researchers suggest that the finding may explain why gum disease is often linked to atherosclerosis – a condition in which fat molecules, calcium, cholesterol, and other compounds in the blood form plaques on the inside walls of arteries.
+The researchers suggest that the finding may explain why gum disease is often linked to atherosclerosis – a

 As the plaques build up, they harden and narrow the arteries, restricting the flow of oxygen-carrying blood to vital organs and tissues.
 This can lead to heart attack, stroke, other serious health problems, and even death.